Updated: Apr 20

 My grandmother was a critical part of my entire life.
 I could count on her to treat every one of my birthdays like it was Christmas.
 I remember when she would babysit and she insisted on watching the “the Archie Bunker show” (All in the Family) as she called it.
 I grew to like the show myself!
 While my grandmother played a big role in my life, it was up to my mom to raise me.

 Yet, in the 21st century, we are finding a larger number of grandparents raising their grandchildren.
 Imagine going from being an empty nester to raising a 5-year-old child.
 You do it out of love, but it is a major adjustment.
 Fortunately, there are many resources to aid grandparents who need to play more of a parenting role in the lives of their grandchildren.
-In this two-part series we will first look at how grandparents can utilize the court system to care for their grandchildren should they find themselves needing to do so.
-In the second part of the series, we will discuss some tips on how to best prepare to be a parent – the second time around.
+We will first look at how grandparents can utilize the court system to care for their grandchildren should they find themselves needing to do so.

 In Connecticut, there are three different court systems that handle matters related to children.
 Each of them is different and having an understanding of these differences will help you decide the best course for your family.
 First, you have the Superior Court for Family Matters.
 This court hears “cases involving juveniles and family relationships.
 Typical cases include divorce, child custody, child support, relief from abuse (temporary restraining orders)” (See https://www.jud.ct.gov/external/super/divisions.htm).
 In this court, grandparents have very limited access to intervention.
 They may be limited to obtaining visitation with their grandchildren.
 In this court, it takes extraordinary circumstances to grant grandparent custody.